-Biodiversity helps guarantee the future of our food and food systems.
-To preserve food biodiversity we need to understand it and the first step in understanding it is to document it.
-That’s why Slow Food International has developed the Ark of Taste, an online catalogue that allows us to document, across the globe, any food or food systems that are endangered or at risk of being endangered.
+Through the Ark of Taste we can document the incredible biodiversity that will help sustain the future of our food and food systems.
+To preserve biodiversity in our food we need to understand it, and the first step in understanding it is to document it.
+That’s why Slow Food International has developed the Ark of Taste (see the video), an online catalogue that allows us to document, across the globe, any food or food systems that are endangered or at risk of being endangered.

 The Ever-growing Ark of Taste